 Copy, paste and rename the folder located by default at C:\Bizagi\Projects\[your_project]\Scheduler\.

-Do this for each additional Scheduler service you require in that same server.
+Do this for each additional Scheduler service you require in that server.

-In this example, we will have 3 services on the server:
+In this example, we want to have three services on the server:

 1.2 Edit the .bat files inside of the new Scheduler folders.

-As a best practice, make sure you edit all .bat files to render them ready for whenever needed.
+As a best practice, edit all .bat files to render them ready when needed.

 Edit install.bat, installx64.bat, uninstall.bat and uninstallx64.bat by changing the name of the Scheduler service so that it is unique within that same server:

-Note that in this example we are using a same name, with a numbering suffix.
+In this example we are using the same root name, with a numbering suffix.

 For service number three, we have: